 Just as there are risks with traditional real estate investing as outlined above, there are also risks with crowdfunded real estate investing.

-Here I’ll outline some of the risks of crowdfunded real estate investing so that you can make an informed decision about whether Fundrise or other crowdfunded real estate opportunities might be right for you.
+Next, I’ll outline some of the risks of crowdfunded real estate investing.
+That way you can make an informed decision about whether Fundrise or other crowdfunded real estate opportunities might be right for you.

 Due Diligence Limitations – Banking on the Expertise of Others